kaapana/kaapana/docs/source/platform_user_guide/platform_user_guide_fs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, Kibana visualizes all the metadata of the images and is therefore a good option to also filter the images to which a workflow should be applied.
-To trigger a workflow from Kibana, a panel ``send_cohort`` was added to the Kibana dashboard which contains a dropdown to select a workflow, the option between single file and batch processing and a send button to send the request to Airflow.
+To trigger a workflow from Kibana, a panel ``trigger_workflow`` was added to the Kibana dashboard which contains a dropdown to select a workflow and a start button to trigger the configuration dialog for starting the workflow.
+The configuration dialog includes options specific to the chosen workflow and also some options which are available for most workflows, like choosing between single and batch execution.

 .. hint::

   | Check out the difference between :term:`single file and batch processing`

-In order to trigger a workflow on images filter the images to which you want to apply the pipeline and trigger a workflow e.g. ``collect-metadata``, ``batch processing``, ``Send x results``.
+In order to trigger a workflow on images, filter the images to which you want to apply the pipeline, select the workflow (e.g. ``collect-metadata``) and press ``Start``.
+The workflow is then started by clicking ``Start`` again on the configuration popup dialog.

 Once Kibana has sent its request, the Airflow pipeline is triggered.
 If you navigate to Airflow, you should see that the DAG collect-meta data is running.
 By clicking on the DAG you will see different processing steps, that are called ``operators``.